-Financial assistance of up to €8000 Euro is available via local authorities under a scheme called “Housing Aid for Older People” .
+Financial assistance of up to €8000 Euro is available via local authorities in Ireland under a scheme called “Housing Aid for Older People” .

 All the local authorities have different guidelines regarding the type of work they will award grants for.
 You should check with your own local authority to see which types of work they will cover.
 In general , only essential repairs that make a property habitable will be covered under the scheme.
 This would typically include things such as :

 - Roof repairs or re-roofing

 - The replacement of windows or doors will be considered on a case by case basis and only those considered essential will be replaced under the scheme

 - .
 (Some councils seem to exclude door and window replacement from their grant schemes – but it may be worth applying and appealing if you get refused)